medic/cht-core/scripts/docker-helper/readme.md

 2. Destroy everything by using the `-d destory` [option](#syntax).
 While this will delete any data, if you can't start the CHT instance, you won't be loosing any data you care about ;).
 This will delete the containers and volumes.
 Then run `-d up` and try again.
 3. Quit apps that may be causing a high load on your computer.
 Possibly consider rebooting and running nothing else.
 In one instance this helped!

 If you still get stuck review the items below as possible issues you may find workarounds to.
 If none of these work, run the `-d up` command with the `--debug` option.
 This will output a file called `cht-docker-compose.log` in your current directory.
 File a ticket in this repository and attach this log file.
-To read more about the contents of the `cht-docker-compose.log` see the
+To read more about the contents of the `cht-docker-compose.log` see [the CHT Docker Compose Log section](#cht-docker-composelog).

 ### Cookie collisions